-Living with hearing loss is a challenge for anyone, but if your household has multiple individuals with hearing difficulty, day-to-day conversation and interaction can sometimes feel insurmountable.
+Living with hearing loss can be a challenge for anyone, but if your household has one or more individuals with hearing difficulty, day-to-day conversation and interaction can sometimes feel insurmountable.
 So it’s important to know your options.

-Hearing aids are important, and will help.
+Hearing aids are important.
+They will help.
 There may still be difficulties, yes, but with the right device, and the right programming, you can find your family’s conversation equilibrium.
 This is true for homes with single or multiple wearers of hearing aids.

 Assistive listening devices — used in conjunction with your aids — can make things even easier.
 Hypersound, for instance, is an amplification technology that uses directional speakers to focus the sound of your entertainment system.
 Most aids, such as the Oticon Opn™, also have Bluetooth® technology that allows certain devices to stream directly to your aids.
 As the technology around us grows, so does our ability to pair them with each another.
 Hearing aids are no exception.

 With conversation and entertainment options covered, what else is there?

 There will always be challenges, despite all the solutions available.
 Be honest and up-front with your loved ones.
 Let them know what you’re feeling, what you find frustrating, and ask them to tell you the same.
 If you and others suffer from hearing loss at the same time, not being transparent can compound communication issues.
 Hearing issues can be hard enough; there’s no need to make them harder.

 Be sure to also talk to your audiologist.
 They may even be able to help counsel you and your family on how to more easily converse and understand one another at home.